On projective 3-folds of general type with small positive geometric genus: Some technical theorems

 \subsection{Two lemmas on distinguishing properties}

 \begin{lem} Let $X$ be a minimal projective 3-fold of general type with $p_g(X)>0$ and $P_{m_0}\geq 2$.
 Keep the setting in \ref{setup}.
-Then the linear system $|mK_{X'}|$ distinguishes different generic irreducible elements of $|M_{m_0}|$ whenever $m\geq m_0+2$. \end{lem} \begin{proof} Since $mK_{X'}\geq M_{m_0}$, it is sufficient to consider the case when $|M_{m_0}|$ is composed of an irrational pencil.
+Then the linear system $|mK_{X'}|$ distinguishes different generic irreducible elements of $|M_{m_0}|$ whenever $m\geq m_0+2$. \end{lem} \begin{proof} Since $mK_{X'}\geq M_{m_0}$, by the Matsuki-Tankeev birationality principle (see, e.g. \cite[2.1]{MPCPS}), it is sufficient to treat the case when $|M_{m_0}|$ is composed of a pencil.
+Indeed, if $\Gamma\cong \bP^1$, global sections of $f_*\OO_{X'}(M_{m_0})$ (as a line bundle) distinguishes different points of $\Gamma$.
+Hence $|M_{m_0}|$ distinguishes different smooth fibers of $f$, so does $|mK_{X'}|$. {}From now on, we assume that $|M_{m_0}|$ is composed of an irrational pencil.
 Pick two generic irreducible elements $S_1$ and $S_2$.
 The vanishing theorem (\cite{KaV,VV}) gives the surjective map:

 Both groups in (\ref{ee1}) and (\ref{ee2}) are non-zero as $S_i$ is moving and $M_{m_0}|_{S_i}\sim 0$. \end{proof}